gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 # Lecture 1: Introduction and Foundations

-This material is created for the Natural Language Processing (NLP) section of Advanced Deep Learning course at ELTE. <br>
+This material is created for the Natural Language Processing (NLP) section of the Advanced Deep Learning course at ELTE. <br>
-This material has been created by Kovács Gábor (gabar92@renyi.hu).
+Created by Gábor Kovács (gabar92@renyi.hu).

 ## What is this lecture about?

-This lecture tries to answer the following questions:
+This lecture aims to address the following questions:

-1. What is the current state of Natural Language Processing (NLP) across various applications?
+1. What is the current state of Natural Language Processing (NLP) in various applications?
-2. How do we define Natural Language Processing (NLP)?
+2. How is Natural Language Processing defined?
-3. What has led to the rapid adoption of NLP-based applications?
+3. What factors have contributed to the rapid adoption of NLP-based applications?
-4. What are the key tasks and associated applications in NLP?
+4. What are the key tasks and their associated applications in NLP?
 5. What are the challenges and advantages of NLP, along with common solutions?
-7. How Computer Vision (CV) and NLP inspired each other's best practices?
+7. How Computer Vision (CV) and NLP inspired best practices in each other?
 8. What is the foundational principle underlying nearly every Language Model?
-9. How textual data is represented for Language Model processing?
+9. How is textual data represented for processing by Language Models?

 ## Contents: